International River Committees

 Eems Coordination group

-In the international river basin Eems, the Netherlands and Germany work together on the cross-border objectives of the European Water Framework Directive and the implementation of the Floods Directive.
-International cooperation is also coordinated by the Eems Secretariat.
-This collaboration takes place on 3 levels:
+In the international river basin of the Eems, the Netherlands and Germany work together on the cross-border objectives of the European Water Framework Directive and the implementation of the Floods Directive.
+International cooperation is also coordinated by the Ems Secretariat (only in Dutch and German).
+This collaboration takes place on three levels:

 • International steering group